Wild Caught Fish

 A Glimpse of A Day with an Outer Banks Fisherman

-Everheart gives some of the best descriptions of some of the asinine rules that commercial fishers operate in the Outer Banks as they do here in Michigan.
-She also outlines some of the chilling facts about farm-raised seafood that Americans import and consume from Asia and Canada.
+Everheart gives some of the best descriptions of the asinine rules that commercial fishers operate in the Outer Banks as they do here in Michigan.
+She also outlines some chilling facts about farm-raised seafood that Americans import and consume from Asia and Canada.

 Commercial Fishing _ Wild Caught Fish

 Everheart’s first story, Commercial Fishing with my Dad in Cape Hatteras, describes fishing on the Outerbanks.
-It’s the story of a small-scale fisherman who goes out every day to make a living.
+It’s the story of a small-scale fisherman who goes out daily to make a living.
 It also points out that these fishers care about the environment and use sustainable methods.

 The second story is more poignant.
 Commercial Fishing with My Dad- Why You Should Eat Wild Caught American Fish.
 She outlines the fishing practices and rules that small Outer Bank fishers operate that will leave you shaking your head.
-Lastly, Everheart’s story will give you pause about buying just about any frozen fish from Asia or Canada.
+Lastly, Everheart’s story will make you think about buying just about any frozen fish from Asia or Canada.

 Family Ties - Commercial Fishing on the Outer Banks of North Carolina